spcmarine/Acebook-Web-App/README.md

 This application is comprised of two distinct pieces.

-- An API built with Express
+- An backend API built with Express
 - A front end built with React

-This Architectural pattern is quite popular because it allows teams to build multiple front ends, all of which use the same backend API.
-For example, you could go on to build a mobile app which uses the same API as your React front end.
+This architectural pattern is quite popular because it allows teams to build multiple front ends, all of which use the same backend API.
+You could, for example, go on to build a mobile app without needing to create another backend API.

-The React front end sends HTTP requests to the API and receives JSON in response.
+The React front end sends HTTP requests to the backend API and receives JSON in response.
 For example, the React front end would send this request to retrieve the entire `Post` collection.

 ```
 GET "/posts"